LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 **Predicate Order**

-the LinuxForHealth FHIR Server translates FHIR search queries into SQL statements which may require many tables to be joined.
+The LinuxForHealth FHIR Server translates FHIR search queries into SQL statements which may require many tables to be joined.
 The database attempts to optimize the query execution plan by analyzing join conditions, filter predicates, available indexes and column statistics.
 The optimizer also attempts to order the joins in order to reduce the amount of work it must do.
 This usually involves computing the most selective clauses first.
 When there are many tables involved, the database optimizer may not always find the most efficient execution plan which can result in higher response times or `500` server errors if the total time exceeds the transaction timeout limit.
 For example, on a large database the following query may perform poorly if there are many ExplanationOfBenefit records with a Claim matching one of the given priorities:

 ```
 /ExplanationOfBenefit?_pretty=true&claim.priority=normal,stat,deferred&_include=ExplanationOfBenefit:claim&_include=ExplanationOfBenefit:patient&patient:Patient.birthdate=le1915
 ```

-The above query requires a join of around 13 tables which is too many for the database to try all possible orders and so the most efficient plan is never tried. the LinuxForHealth FHIR Server builds the SQL based on the order of filter predicates in the search request.
+The above query requires a join of around 13 tables which is too many for the database to try all possible orders and so the most efficient plan is never tried.
+The LinuxForHealth FHIR Server builds the SQL based on the order of filter predicates in the search request.
 This can be used along with knowledge of the data to place the most selective filter first which, in this case, is the patient `birthdate` range.
 Rewriting the query as follows can significantly improve the response time:

 ```
 /ExplanationOfBenefit?_pretty=true&patient:Patient.birthdate=le1915&claim.priority=normal,stat,deferred&_include=ExplanationOfBenefit:claim&_include=ExplanationOfBenefit:patient